The Best Durable Dog Toys for Avid Chewers

 Pet Qwerks Dinosaur BarkBone Chew Toy

 Giving your dog non-edible chew toys and bones massages their gums and provides scraping action on their teeth, much like a dental hygienist descaling the plaque from human teeth.
 This Dinosaur BarkBone chew toy is perfect for avid chewers with its drool worthy taste.
 This Nylon toy has REAL BACON in it, which gives dog the best of two worlds: a long-lasting chew along with the irresistible taste of bacon.
 It helps healthy chewing and makes for a more entertaining experience and it discourages destructive behavior when they get bored.
-Plus, learn the telltale signs your dog is happy with you.

 Kong Extreme Dog Toy